Phoenix4582/WebAssignment/README.md

 -Certificate not made, only SHA256 password hashing is made for securing data.

 ## Conclusion:
 Handling the project alone is challenging but rewarding.
-For client side, the project is unconventional in that it heavily implement the usage of large files such as videos and audio.
+For client side, the project is unconventional in that it heavily implement the usage of large files such as videos and audios.
 And currently by default, users do NOT wish to hear unwanted or uncontrollable audios when opening the webpage, considerations on audio and video without explicit player is another challenge from testing alone in client side, to interation from server to client.
 For the server, layers of security issues has to be reconsidered for less storage and priviledge usage of client interaction.

 Services provided contains much potentials for the project.
 The main body can not only be just simple texts, but also interface with small modules, or just leave the body blank by default.
 The sidebar may add extra features like the intended breath modulator, timer, routine selection, alarm, special-effect selection and access for feedback from users.